Lian-D/CPSC221-PA3-2018WT2/README.md

 - When a square is split into four smaller squares, the parent node represents the whole square, and the 4 children each contain a quadrant of the original.
 - Each square is split into 4 equal sized quadrants by an optimal choice of “splitting” point, described below.
 - Before pruning, every leaf in the tree corresponds to a pixel in the original image, and every pixel is represented by some leaf.
 The image below represents a part of the unpruned quadtree.
 We did not draw the leaves in the diagram.

+Main files of focus are the Toqutree (Lian's code) and Stats (Nathan's code).